 Michelin suggests regularly checking tyres to make sure treads are not worn.
 Consider replacing them if they’re older than five years.
 Also check the tyre pressure often (every 2-3 weeks) to see if any are underinflated.

 If they are consistently underinflated, take your car to a garage to have them examined for damage.
-If the steering is off along with a screeching sound, tyres may need to be realigned.
+If the steering is off and there is a loud screeching noise from your car while driving, tyres may need to be realigned.

 Just sometimes the noise you hear could be from tyres meeting road surfaces and are normal as Tyre Shopper explains.
-However, odd noises from your tyres should always get checked.
+However, odd noises from your tyres should always be checked.

 A squeaking noise from the suspension in your car can indicate there is a bigger problem.

 The suspension system absorbs the shocks, vibrations of the wheels due to bumps and imperfections such as potholes on the road.
 It makes for a smooth ride.

 If a squealing noise is a result of the suspension system, it may be triggered by wear and tear in any of its components from springs, shock absorbers through to worn ball joints and bushes.
 Or, if the suspension system loses its lubrication.

 Knowing the causes of the odd sounds your car is making can help you figure out where the problem is and get it fixed or seek expert advice.

 But to ensure your car’s safety and reliability, keep up regular maintenance on your car.
 The RAC outlines tips to maintain your vehicle and recommends a fortnightly check.